Shamsiah Fakeh

 Shamsiah Fakeh (1924 – 20 October 2008) was a Malaysian nationalist and feminist.
 She was the leader of Angkatan Wanita Sedar (AWAS), Malaysia's first nationalist women organisation and a prominent Malay leader of the Communist Party of Malaya (CPM).
-She was the grandmother of Jamaliah Jamaluddin, Member of the Selangor State Legislative Assembly (MLA) for Bandar Utama.
+She was the grandmother of Jamaliah Jamaluddin, Member of the Selangor State Executive Council and Member of the Selangor State Legislative Assembly for Bandar Utama.

 Early life

 Shamsiah was born in the village of Kampung Gemuruh near the town of Kuala Pilah, Negeri Sembilan.
 She had her early education in the Madrasah Aliah Islaiah (also known as the Islamic High School) in Pelangai, Negeri Sembilan and was later sent to the Madrasah Tuddimiah in Padang Panjang, Sumatera in what was then the Dutch East Indies.
 It was during this time that she came under the influence of Lebai Maadah, an influential scholar and Islamic reformer.

 Family life

 Shamsiah was married five times from the age of 17.
 Her first husband, Yasin Kina, abandoned her while she was pregnant with their second child and both children died in their infancy.
 Her second husband, J. M. Rusdi, was eventually discovered to be an informer for the Japanese forces then occupying Malaya.

 She was also briefly married to Ahmad Boestamam, the leader of PKMM's youth wing, Angkatan Pemuda Insaf (Awakened Youth Organisation; API).
 In her memoirs, she claimed that her marriage with Boestamam broke down due to her disagreement with the latter's decision to pay a fine to avoid a jail sentence for publishing a book deemed seditious by government in 1947.
 Notably the marriage was never mentioned in any of Boestamam's memoirs and writings.

-Her fourth husband, Wahi Anuwar, was a fellow CPM member who was captured by British and imprisoned.
+Her fourth husband, Wahi Annuar, was a fellow CPM member who was captured by British and imprisoned.
 Shamsiah was told that he had surrendered and thought he was dead.
 He was, in fact, imprisoned for 15 years and eventually died in 1980.

 Her final marriage was to another CPM member, Ibrahim Mohamad, in 1956.
 They remained married until his death in 2006.